iotaledger/goshimmer/documentation/docs/tooling/evil_spammer.md

 Also, do not forget to choose the right name for your spam.*

 ## How to be evil?
-There are many options, but we encorage you to use our Evil Spammer Tool.
+There are many options, but we encourage you to use our Evil Spammer Tool.
 It is available in a form of command line tool and in the interactive mode.

+The compiled versions of the tool for Windows, Linux, macOS are available in [goshimmer releases](https://github.com/iotaledger/goshimmer/releases).

 ### Evil spammer command line
 The tool starts with the `main.go` file in `tools/evil-spammer`.